Davao City Torotot Festival: Organizers

-Telecommunications company Smart Communications partnered with the Local Government Unit of Davao in organizing the festival.
+Telecommunications company Smart Communications partnered with the City Government of Davao in organizing the festival.
 To make the Torotot Festival possible, it provided free party horns to its subscribers.
 The provided party horns are machine readable for registration and official record-keeping.

 Smart also gave out cash prizes to the villages with the most contingents and to the village with the most creative party horns.
 The village with most registrants received P50,000 while the winners of the most creative party horns were awarded P25,000 for the first prize, P15,000 for the second prize, and P10,000 for the third prize.

 In the most creative party horns contest, Barangay Angliongto, Barangay 21-C, and Barangay Los Amigos won first, second, and third places, respectively.
 In the most contingents category, Barangay Communal, Barangay Buhangin, and Barangay Lapu-Lapu won first, second, and third places, respectively.

 World record

 Once officially validated and recognized by the Guinness Book of World Records, the Davao Torotot Festival will be the region’s second world record, next to the Monfort Bat Sanctuary’s record on being home to about 2.4 million Rousette fruit bats, the biggest colony of the fruit bat in the world.
 The Monfort Bat Sanctuary is in the Island Garden City of Samal.